The legal position: no diagnosis required

 Several factors keep the myth alive:

-- Schools sometimes apply LA-imposed thresholds that informally require diagnosis before referral
+- Schools sometimes apply local authority-imposed thresholds that informally require diagnosis before referral

-- Some LAs informally use diagnosis as a triage filter, even though it has no legal basis
+- Some local authorities informally use diagnosis as a triage filter, even though it has no legal basis

 - Parents are signposted to NHS pathways before the EHCP route is mentioned